whistlechips/PlayControl/README.md

 <br>
 If changes are made and you prefer your customizations, use the Export button to save them to a JSON file so that the Import button can be used to restore them should anything happen.<br>

+### v1.5.4 Changes:
+- function getAlternatingColor() sets an interval for blinking the Play button.
+Alternates between TextNormal and TextHighlight when Foobar2000 is playing.
+When paused blinking is stopped and only TextNormal is used.

 ### v1.5.3 Changes:
 - drawSummaryText() function now computes its own width to allow longer TF strings for Now Playing Line 2 and 3.
 - Combined duplicate parameters passed between functions btn() and make_button().